List of Bleach characters: Y: Lloyd Brothers

 L. Loyd Lloyd ("Lの"ロイド・ロイド, Eru no Roido Roido) is a bald Quincy with a third eye on his forehead who has an identical twin brother named R. Royd Lloyd ("Rの"ロイド・ロイド, Aru no Roido Roido).
 Their identical appearance is the result of their ability to imitate others as they have subconsciously used it on each other before being born.
 The two joined the Wandenreich under the same epithet "Y" for "The Yourself" (Ji Yuaserufu) that plays on their shape-shifting powers.
 However, while both can assume the forms of others, only Loyd could replicate one's powers and techniques while Royd instead copy his target's memories and personality.
 During the attack on the Soul Society, as Loyd died fighting Kenpachi Zaraki after assuming his form for a duel, Royd posed as Yhwach and defeated Kenpachi before distracting Yamamoto while the real Yhwach was meeting Aizen.
 Once fulfilling his role in weakening Yamamoto for him while receiving mortal wounds, Royd is killed off by Yhwach.

-Royd is voiced by Yusuke Kobayashi in the Japanese anime and by Robbie Daymond in the English dub.
+Royd is voiced by Yusuke Kobayashi in the original Japanese anime and by Robbie Daymond in the English dub with Royd's Yhwach impersonation being provided by Richard Epcar.